cms-ttH/ttH-LeptonPlusJets/README.txt

                 : Ele , EffectiveArea-corrected isolation, cone 0.3 (Calculated with MiniAODHelper with effAreaType::spring15)
 lepton_isTight_ : POG Tight ID.
 1=pass. [*1]
 lepton_isLoose_ : POG Loose ID.
 1=pass. [*1]
+lepton_scEta_   : Electron Super Cluster.
+For muon, -99 is filled.

 [*1] POG lepton ID :
  Muon POG loose ID is not used at the moment.
 Always 1.